apache/airflow/docs/helm-chart/parameters-ref.rst

      - Extra annotations to apply to all Airflow pods.
      - ``{}``
    * - ``airflowConfigAnnotations``
-     - Extra annotations to apply to the main Airflow configs.
+     - Extra annotations to apply to the main Airflow configmap.
      - ``{}``
    * - ``executor``
      - Airflow executor (eg SequentialExecutor, LocalExecutor, CeleryExecutor, KubernetesExecutor)